How Long Does It Take to Format an External Hard Drive in 2022- Qiling

 How to Format an External Hard Drive?

-Formatting an external device comes down to various options.
-The first one is using external or third-party software.
-The other is using an in-built tool like Disk Management on your computer.
-So, if you're stuck, you can try different methods.
+Formatting an external device involves various options, including using external or third-party software, or an in-built tool like Disk Management on your computer.
+You can try different methods if one doesn't work.

 Method 1: Format an External Hard Drive with Third Party Tool